Skip to main content

 Custom RegexText, Phone, LinkMust match a custom regular expression pattern

-Creating Validation Rules
+Creating Advanced Validation Rules

 1. Select the module.